Kash629/Kash629/README.md

 - 👋 Hi, I’m Moldy
-- 👀 I’m interested in learning reverse engeneering, Bash and cyber security
+- 👀 I’m interested in learning reverse engeneering, scripting and cyber security
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on anybody to build a great network
 - 📫 You can reach me via Twitter: @404_Kash